 For planners needing to make changes to the road network, it is necessary to forecast the effects on traffic flow.
 When integrating major public buildings, such as airports, stations, and stadiums into a network, or planning their onsite roads, their impact must be considered.

-Traffic light sequencing and timing, and the design and placement of road network objects (such as parking bays, bus stops, and access lanes), all have a direct influence on traffic flow and capacity.
+Traffic light sequencing and timing, and placement of road network objects (such as parking bays, bus stops, and access lanes), all have a direct influence on traffic flow and capacity.

 Road network changes can have far reaching economic consequences and be unforgiving when subject to real world testing.
 Therefore, it is crucial to find optimal solutions.